History of equity and trusts

-The history of equity and trusts concerns the origin of the body of rules known as Equity, Uses, English trust law and their development into the modern body of trust law that spread with the Common law to the Commonwealth and the United States.

-The law of trusts was constructed as part of "Equity", a body of principles that arose in the Courts of Chancery, which sought to correct the strictness of the common law.
-The trust was an addition to the law of property, in the situation where one person held legal title to property, but the courts decided it was fair, just or "equitable" that this person be compelled to use it for the benefit of another.
-This recognised a split between legal and beneficial ownership: the legal owner was referred to as a "trustee" (because he was "entrusted" with property) and the beneficial owner was the "beneficiary".
+The law of trusts was constructed as a part of "Equity", a body of principles that arose in the Courts of Chancery, which sought to correct the strictness of the common law.
+The trust was an addition to the law of property, in the situation where one person held legal title to property but the courts decided it was fair just or "equitable" that this person be compelled to use it for the benefit of another.
+This recognised as a split between legal and beneficial ownership: the legal owner was referred to as a "trustee" (because he was "entrusted" with property) and the beneficial owner was the "beneficiary".

 Roman precursors to trusts

 Roman law had a well-developed concept analogous to the trust called fideicommissa.
 These were created by will and enabled a testator to leave property to one person who was obliged to hand it over to another.
-While they were much older, they only began to create enforceable legal obligations around the time of the beginning of Roman Empire when Claudius charged the Consuls with enforcing fideicommissa, which were previously seen as merely morally binding.
+While they were much older they only began to create enforceable legal obligations around the time of the beginning of Roman Empire when Claudius charged the Consuls with enforcing fideicommissa, which were previously seen as merely morally binding.
 They had the advantage that whereas only the testator's heir could be charged with a legacy, legatees themselves could be charged with fideicommissa.
 They also allowed those would otherwise have been ineligible to inherit (like proscribed persons and foreigners) to inherit from the testator.

-These testamentary devices, however, did not develop into the inter vivos (living) trusts which apply while the creator lives and which would develop in England in the Middle Ages that created the basis for the modern English trust.
+These testamentary devices however, did not develop into the inter vivos (living) trusts which apply the creator lives and would develop in England in the Middle Ages that created the basis for the modern English trust.

 Medieval origins

 Emergence of the Court of Chancery

 The origin of the trust has to be traced to medieval England, where a distinction arose between the 'regular "course of the common law" ' and the practices and rulings that the Lord Chancellor gave.
-This notion of 'regular course' not only derived from Magna Carta, but would, parenthetically, become the broader idea of 'due process of law', but in its original conception it meant only that English subjects were entitled to be dealt and judged according to the English Common Law and that thus, the King could not create new courts that contradicted or opposed the Common Law as developed in the courts of Exchequer, Common Pleas, and King's Bench.
+This notion of 'regular course' not only derived from Magna Carta, but would parenthetically become the broader idea of 'due process of law', but in its original conception it meant only that English subjects were entitled to be dealt and judged according to the English Common Law and that the King could not create new courts that contradicted or opposed the Common Law as developed in the courts of Exchequer, Common Pleas, and King's Bench.